MadeByMike/madebymike/_posts/2015-03-17-precise-control-responsive-typography.md

 This seems like it could be a pretty useful way to control the scaling of viewport units.
 It could also have uses beyond typography.
 You can do other interesting things, by inverting the range for example, you can have font sizes that get smaller as the viewport gets larger.
 Perhaps there is a use for this?
 I’d love to hear your thoughts and see other applications or extensions of this idea.

-**Update**: Each of the methods above use pixels for 'precise' control, however some readers have expressed consern that this will override user preferences for default font size.
+**Update**: Each of the methods above use pixels for 'precise' control, however some readers have expressed concern that this will override user preferences for default font size.
 This is true, however all methods also work equally well with rem or any other unit type.

 ##More info